docksal/docksal/docs/content/tools/xdebug.md

 4. Set a breakpoint
 5. Select the **Listen for XDebug** configuration from the dropdown and click **Start Debugging**

-You can debug both, web requests and cli scripts, using this configuration.
+You can debug both web requests and cli scripts using this configuration.

 ## Debugging with NetBeans {#netbeans}